RockefellerArchiveCenter/fornax/README.md

 ## Logging

-Fornax uses `structlog` to output structured JSON logs.
+fornax uses `structlog` to output structured JSON logs.
 Logging can be configured in `fornax/settings.py`.

 ## License